dooco/edwinaz/README.md

  - ### **Strategy**

-Edwinaz is a fully functional responsive multi-vendor e-commerce platform with the home owner who is interested in home decoration and home improvement as it target audience.
+Edwinaz is a fully functional responsive multi-vendor e-commerce platform with the home owner in mind who is interested in home decoration and home improvement as it target audience.
 The site offers informative articles on home improvements where the visitors can browse through blog like articles developed by the administrator and vendors of the site on home improvement ideas.
 It provides a platform for registered vendors to display their range of products they wish to promote on the platform and also offers them an article post option where the vendor can write informative articles which will act as both an informative source for prospective customers and also an opportunity to gain prominence on search engines by implementing good search engine optimisation.

    - #### **Site Owner's Goals**